teddymacharia354-code/aws-automation-terraform-boto3-projects-/01-ec2-infrastructure-automation/README.md

 The program runs as a single interactive script.
 It uses the AWS credentials available to the CloudShell session.

 The EC2 IAM role created by Terraform is attached to the EC2 server itself.
 It is not automatically the identity used by Python running in CloudShell.
-This is an important distinction to explain in the video.

 ## Step 20: List EC2 instances with Python